 Victim Support is an independent charity with over 40 years experience of supporting victims of crime and traumatic incidents in England and Wales.

-The Welsh Assembly Government have funded Victim Support to run the National Hate Crime Report and Support Centre for Wales.
+The Welsh Assembly Government have funded Victim Support to run the Wales Hate Support Centre.
 We deliver support and reporting services across Wales for victims and witnesses of Hate Crime.
 We have specially trained staff and volunteer supporters based all over Wales so that the support will always be local to you.

 Our help and support is free, independent and confidential and you don’t need to have reported anything to the police.